 The collection at Kragstuhlmuseum strongly conveys this message to visitors seeking to know more about modernist design and its history.

-www.kragstuhlmuseum.de (* Scroll right for chair images.)
+www.kragstuhlmuseum.de (* Scroll down and then right for chair images.)

 Where: Sohnreystrasse 10, Lauenfoerde, Germany (about 40 km N of Kassel, 400 m N of the junction of Sohnreystrasse and Route 241 in Lauenförde)